AyushJoshi2001/OWNCLOUD_docker-compose/README.md

               - After that run:
                                 docker-compose up -d
               - wait for it to initialize completely.
-After completing above steps your OwnCloud infrastructer with mysql:5.7 database will be launch.
+After completing above steps your OwnCloud infrastructer with mysql:5.7 database will launch.

 # How to use: